dodry-question/StrictCompactTab/README.md

 </p>

 <p align="center">
   A lightweight, privacy-focused, zero-dependency new tab page designed to run entirely locally.
-It replaces the default start page with a clean, fast interface featuring a search bar, customizable shortcuts, a clock, and local configuration storage.
+Originally created as a personal project with the help of AI assistance, it replaces the default start page with a clean, fast interface featuring a search bar, customizable shortcuts, a clock, and local configuration storage.
 </p>

 ---